101labs-tech/near-academy/src/frontend/src/pages/Courses/near101/Chapters/Chapter-6/course.md

 }
 ```

 Call functions are the ones that alter a contract state.
 This means that something is saved on the blockchain.
 These operations have a gas cost attached to them that is proportional to the complexity of the computation.
-Remember validators are working for you behind the scene, and they must be compensated for their work.
+Remember validators are working for you behind the scene, and they must be rewarded for their validation work.

 ```typescript
 export function add_comment(text: string): void {